AbirSantra/AccentServer/README.md

 ![Imgur](https://i.imgur.com/hUMKrNr.png)

-# Polaroid - An Online Platform dedicated to Creators
+# Polaroid - An Online Platform dedicated to Digital Creators and Artists

 ⚠️⚠️ Please note that this project is still a work in progress. ⚠️⚠️